nicksmith100/ms4-jumpersforgoalposts/README.md

 Based on prior experience I decided that desktop and mobile wireframes would be sufficient to keep the overall layout of the site on track, the expectation being that [Bootstrap's grid system](https://getbootstrap.com/docs/5.3/layout/grid/) would provide the responsiveness required at different device breakpoints in between (see [Layout and Styling](#layout-and-styling) section below).

-Furthermore, the mobile wireframes do not include the admin/superuser pages, as I envisaged that these would generally be accessed using a desktop device, and seldom from a mobile device.
-While the site is of course accessible from any device and its content will adjust accordingly, I considered there to be little value in producing specific wireframes for this purpose.
+Furthermore, I focused the wireframes on the main product purchase workflow, recognising that this was where design choices would be key.
+The other pages contain simple forms and tables, so I considered there to be little value in producing specific wireframes for those pages.

 #### Differences between wireframes and final design

+The wireframes include a separate product details page (shown in the desktop wireframes only and labelled "not used").
+However, during development I realised that I could reduce unnecessary navigation and provide a smoother user experience by keeping the user on the same page and simply flipping the product card to display the product details.

+Most other key features of the wireframes are retained in the final implementation, although aspects of the layout have evolved during the design and development process.

 ### Layout and Styling